Georgi-G-Angelov/shapka/README.md

 Features:
 - make it run as prod build
-- add an option to remove already added words
 - delete games
 - slider for words limit (maybe also random button)
 - custom time limit